martinjc/cmt112/README.md

 * worked through any recommended external tutorials
 * completed any online quizzes

 Activities within each contact session will depend on you having completed the recommended reading, watching and doing.
+At the end of each contact session you will be advised of which material you need to engage with before the next week's session.

 During most weeks there will be some element of group exercise to be completed.
 It will not always be possible to complete these exercises during the lab time allotted.
 Students are expected to work in their groups to complete the lab exercises by the given deadline.